Matt-Audu/Production-deployment/README.md

 - **`rollback.sh`**: If something goes wrong, this script lets you roll back your deployment to the previous stable version easily.
 By running `./rollback.sh <deployment name>` , my app rolls back to previous working version.

+### Infrastructure as Code (Terraform)

+Provisioned my infrastructure using IAC for best practice, versioning, and reusability.
+Makes automated provisioning secure and fast.
+Because I made use of a Minikube cluster, I provisioned my EC2 instance, security group(firewall), SSH Key and Elastic IP address.

+Here’s what each Terraform file does:

+- **`main.tf`**: This is the main configuration file that defines the cloud infrastructure I want to create (like servers, networks, and storage).

+- **`output.tf`**: Specifies what useful information Terraform should show me after deploying (Private and Public IP address).

+- **`variable.tf`**: Defines the input variables I confugured when I run Terraform (like region, firewall or environment name).